retroflexivity/typst-caterpillar/README.md

 Theorem 1.2'.
 Blah blah *blah* blah blah.
 ```

 It so happens that you need to compile it to PDF using a theorem formatter (e.g. Beautiframe).
 You do not want to rewrite every theorem in Typst script: you appreciate the conciseness of your own syntax.
-Caterpillar will parse the content to find every paragraph that is a theorem, and show them as theorems.
+Great news: Caterpillar will parse the content to find every paragraph that is a theorem, and show them as theorems.

 ```typst
 #import "@preview/caterpillar:0.1.0": *